adssd08/ColyseusDemo/README.md

 # ColyseusDemo
-Cocos Creator app using Colyseus Multiplayer Engine
+Cocos Creator(3.4.2) app using Colyseus Multiplayer Engine

 From the root of the project: